 Hedeby Viking Museum (known locally as Wikinger Museum Haithabu) is a museum near the site of Hebedy, a former medieval city.
-Located on the site of an important Viking settlement and offers great insight into the lives of the Vikings.
+Located on the site of a Viking settlement, Hedeby Viking Museum offers great insight into the lives of the Vikings.

 Hedeby was founded at the beginning of the 9th century by Danish King Göttrik and, with its excellent location at the neck of Jutland in what is now Germany’s Schleswig-Holstein state, it was the ideal trading port, and became one of the most significant trade centres in Northern Europe.

 Hedeby Viking Museum is located just across from the original settlement site and displays the results of over a hundred years of archaeological discovery.
 Incredibly, only around 5% of the site has been fully investigated.